constantinpricope2013/OnChainSentinel/flink/README.md

 # ֎ Model creation
 Note: Unfortunatly we could not use managed models (available only in AWS specific region) and opt for a remote AI model

+Apply SQL in this exact order or check  details below for more information

+Open an shell and enter the 3 commands
+---
+1. 01_create_connection.sql
+2. 02_create_model.sql
+3. 03_create_straming_risk_tx.sql

+---

 ## 🔌 Remote AI model Gemini AI

 Generate an API Key from https://aistudio.google.com/app/apikey.